dwdas9/home/articles/SynapseAnalytics/01-Synapse-Basic-Concepts.md

 2. **Self-hosted Integration Runtime:** This is the bridge to copy data from your local machine to the Azure cloud.
 It is a software you install on your local computer.
 3. **Azure-SSIS Integration Runtime:** This allows you to lift and shift your SSIS packages to Azure.

+## The Databases Types in Synapse

+Before we dive into this, let's ask ourselves: How many types of pools are there in Synapse?
+Even though I don't like the term "pool" (and I can't use "server"), we have to use it.
+There are three types: Serverless SQL, Dedicated SQL, and Serverless Spark pool.

+So, it's simple—there are three types of databases, one for each:

+1. **Serverless SQL Database**: Created using the Serverless SQL pool.
+2. **Dedicated SQL Database**: Created using the Dedicated SQL pool.
+Note: This is essentially a data warehouse.
+3. **Spark Database**:
+   1. **v1 [Lake Database]**: Created using a serverless Spark pool and PySpark, called a Spark [Lake] database.
+   2. **v2 [Delta Lake Database/Lakehouse]**: Similar to v1, but the format of the .parquet files is Delta.

+> So, does Apache Spark have database connections?
+Yes, of course.
+How else would it run SparkSQL and what about that magic command %%sql?
+It has robust database capabilities.